db4rnR/aureuserp/.ai/guidelines/test-coverage.md

 # Test Coverage Guidelines

-This document outlines the test coverage requirements, tools, and processes for the AureusERP project.
+This document outlines the test coverage requirements, tools, and processes for the project.

 ## Coverage Requirements